thetam-dev/anbui.github.uk/content/post/qemu.md

 date = 2024-12-16T13:18:48Z
 +++

-How to install qemu in termux
+How to install qemu in termux in this termux version 0.118.0

 pkg update ; pkg upgrade